VideoCat/Douda/README.md

-# Tribute to Jennifer Douda
+# Tribute to Jennifer Doudna
 # Project for FreeCodeCamp